AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 These examples support the idea that IDR is a fundamental concept in both artificial and natural systems of intelligence.

 A trilling revelation:
-The most unique emerging property of GPT is it has or support a mechanism recognizable and definable works identical like two things we take for granted to form intelligence in human world:
+The most unique emerging property of GPT is that it has or support a mechanism recognizable and definable works identical like two things we take for granted to form intelligence in human world:
 - human text
 - DNA